Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 * Validate that `current_user_id` has access to `/iebaseline/module/:moduleId`.
 * Validate that `current_user_id` owns the attempt.
-* Reject attempts whose active assignment status is no longer `In Progress`.
-  `user_exam_attempt.result_status = IN_PROGRESS` is reviewer review state and
-  must not make a submitted attempt learner-editable.
+* Reject attempts whose active assignment status is neither `In Progress` nor `Rejected`. `Rejected` means the learner may correct and resubmit the same attempt. `user_exam_attempt.result_status = IN_PROGRESS` is reviewer review state and must not make a submitted attempt learner-editable.
 * Reject unanswered shells before required attachment validation.

 ### Success Response